-The U.S. standards system has contributed significantly to meeting a diverse range of private- and public-sector needs in a variety of industries.
-ANSI has risen to the challenge posed in areas as diverse as artificial intelligence, 5G, nanotechnology, and unmanned aircraft systems (UAS) through the creation of standards collaboratives that bring together all affected interest areas, both public and private sector, to achieve maximum impact for standards efforts.
-With cyber and other security threats on the rise, increasing competition in global markets, and the development of innovative technologies that promise economic growth and improved quality of life, the U.S. standards system must be prepared to respond to emerging national priorities as they are identified.
+The U.S. standards system has contributed significantly to meeting a diverse range of private- and publicsector needs in a variety of industries and in response to emerging national and international concerns.
+With the rise of cyber and other security threats, public health emergencies, as well as increasing competition in global markets, the U.S. standards system must be prepared to respond to emerging national priorities as they are identified.
 Tactical initiatives include:

-- Government at all levels should seek early collaboration with industry and standards developers to identify standards needed to meet emerging national priorities. - ANSI should provide active coordination, where necessary, in areas relating to emerging national priorities to promote information sharing across all affected interest areas and minimize overlap and duplication of standards-related efforts. - Standards developers should proactively identify standards work in existence, underway, or that could be initiated that could support emerging national priorities. - Industry should participate actively in efforts to identify needed standards and in the timely development of those standards. - Government, industry, and standards developers should be proactive in addressing international implications of standards in support of national priorities.
+- " Government at all levels should seek early collaboration with industry and standards developers to identify standards needed to meet emerging national priorities. - " ANSI should continue to rise to the challenge in emerging technology areas by creating standardization collaboratives that bring together all affected interests, both public and private sectors, to achieve maximum impact for standards efforts. - " Standards developers should proactively identify standards work in existence, underway, or that could be initiated that could support emerging national priorities. - " Industry should participate actively in efforts to identify needed standards and in the timely development of those standards. - " Government, industry, and standards developers should be proactive in addressing international implications of standards in support of national priorities.